-Over the past few years, we’ve used many tools to both break the ground and grow our citrus trees.
+Over the past few years, I’ve used many tools to both break the ground and grow our citrus trees.
 While some worked great, others didn’t.
-We chose not to include the ones that didn’t work on this list.
+I chose not to include the ones that didn’t work on this list.

 The following list includes the products that are most ideal for growing citrus trees.
-Of course, you don’t need all of them, so you can pick and choose.
+Of course, you don’t need all of them, so simply pick and choose which ones work best for you.

 I will say that the bamboo stakes were a lifesaver not only for our potted citrus trees but also for our tomatoes and cucumbers (see the image below).

 We built them into simple trellises and they didn’t waver at all, even in strong winds.
-I’d suggest getting the 6-8′ bamboo poles if you’re looking at staking your younger citrus trees.
+I’d suggest getting the 6-8′ bamboo poles and bury them 2′ deep if you’re looking at staking your younger citrus trees.

-Now, here’s the full list of our recommended products for citrus trees.
+Now, here’s the full list of my recommended products for citrus trees.

 Tools for Potted Citrus Trees